-Peirce revolutionized philosophy by developing a realistic epistemology of the true representation of reality in contrast to Cartesian Metaphysical Realism and Kantian Transcendental Phenomenalism.
-Peirce developed his Semiotics as the eventual Epistemic Logic representing human cognitive confrontation in external reality, thus enabling proving the truth of our cognitive true representation of reality (Nesher, 1981, 2002b: II, X, 2005).
-Hence, unlike nominalism, we can realistically quasi-prove the truth of our perceptual judgments and, upon them prove that true scientific theories represent reality, with its general natural kinds and its general laws of Nature.
+Peirce revolutionized philosophy by developing a realistic epistemology of the true representation of reality, in contrast to Cartesian metaphysical realism and Kantian transcendental phenomenalism.
+Peirce developed his semiotics as the eventual epistemic logic representing our human cognitive confrontation with external reality, thus providing proof of the truth of our true cognitive representation of reality (Nesher, 1981, 2002b: II, X, 2005).
+Hence, unlike nominalism, we can realistically quasi-prove the truth of our perceptual judgments and, upon them, prove that true scientific theories represent reality, with their general natural kinds and general laws of nature.
 This realist epistemology is the basis of all our knowledge of reality.
 However, since pure mathematics and formal logic do not confront reality experientially, according to Peirce, he cannot explain how such subjective reasonings can determine the meaning and the truth of their formalisms (Nesher, 2016).